freginold/Note/README.md

 Note now allows the use of horizontal divider lines between items.
 To insert or append a divider line, type `---` as the text for that line.

+Although every effort has been taken to avoid the chance of note files becoming corrupted or erroneously deleted, regular backups should be performed (from the Settings menu) to ensure notes and settings are preserved.

 As of v3.0.3, Note is versioned using [Semantic Versioning](http://semver.org/).

 ### Tested on: